 4

-Add raw honey and lemon juice to the drinking portion.
+Add raw honey and lemon juice to your cup.
 Stir gently.
-Drink while warm for maximum systemic benefit.
+Drink while warm for the best effect.

 -